idvorkin/idvorkin.github.io/_d/operating-manual-2.md

 ### Corona Virus

 - My gosh this is sucking up lots of brain power.
-I don't think I get value thinking about htis.
+I don't think I get value thinking about this.
 I have two choices, stop thinking about this,_OR_ write a post on all my thoughts on this.

 ### Raising kids